cvyl/country-flag-svg/README.md

 Simply integrate the returned SVG path into your UI components, such as `<img>` tags, CSS backgrounds, or any SVG-friendly rendering approach.

+## Attribution

+All icon graphics are provided by and copyright © Twemoji.
+Use of these icons should comply with the Twemoji licensing terms.

 ## Contributing

 Contributions to expand locale support or improve mappings are welcome.
 Adjust the `flagMap` within the source for additional countries or tweak default logic to fit different requirements.